Reviews You Can Rely On

 Credit: Matt Lighthart

 The X-Fusion 02 Pro RL shock on the Wire Peak has a rebound adjustment and a compression damping lockout.
 A lockout is useful when climbing to eliminate some unwanted bob, but the valving is aggressive and creates a firm lockout that isn't easy on the shock or DU bushing.
-The lower DU bushing on our shock needed to be replaced after about ten rides, and while it's a relatively simple procedure, the shocks used on the Elite and Pro models wouldn't likely have the same issue due to better valving.
+The lower DU bushing on our shock needed to be replaced after approximately ten rides.
+Although it's a relatively simple procedure, the shocks used on the Elite and Pro models would likely not have the same issue due to better valving.
 The rest of the bike facilitates your uphill journeys quite well; the SRAM SX Eagle drivetrain is unremarkable but has ample range.
 The Shimano cranks measure 160mm, which helps avoid pedal strikes, and the slight decrease in torque isn't noticed on this bike.

 ari wire peak 2.0 comp - short crank arms stay off the ground and an mrp chain guide keeps...